After Knee Replacement: Controlling Swelling

 Elevate your leg

 Elevate your leg above your heart.
-Ask your healthcare provider about safe positions to do this.
+Ask your doctor about safe positions to do this.

 Do ankle pumps